alvinwilta/microqa/README.md

 # Error Codes

-Error codes are 2 digit errors.
+Error codes are 2-digit errors.
 The first digit indicates the module where the error occurs and the second is the indication of the error.
 Below are the known errors:

 | Error code | Module        | Reason                                                                                  |
 | ---------- | ------------- | --------------------------------------------------------------------------------------- |